-Voir dire, the legal term for questioning potential jurors, is often the most important part of a trial—the part most likely to control the outcome.
+Voir dire, the legal term for questioning potential jurors during jury selection, is often the most important part of a trial—the part most likely to control the outcome.
 Unfortunately, it is also the most difficult for a lawyer to perform well.
 Worse, many lawyers routinely perform it without much preparation or care.

 The goals of voir dire, we believe, are these: